facebook pixel Skip to Main Content

 ENGL 2206: Creative Writing Workshop

-This class will introduce you to the study of creative writing craft in the genres of poetry and the short story.
-We’ll read a variety of contemporary texts from a craft- based perspective to learn how authors construct their work.
+This class will introduce you to the study of creative writing craft in the genres of poetry, the short story, and creative nonfiction.
+We’ll read a variety of contemporary texts from a craft-based perspective to learn how authors construct their work.
 We’ll also practice elements of the creative process, from generating material to revising polished drafts, with the goal of creating works that are valuable to and rewarding for an audience of readers.
 In class-wide workshops of student works, we’ll practice giving and being receptive to critical feedback.
 We’ll also have fun with discussions and collaborative activities designed to encourage creative thinking.

 ENGL 2210 (Objective 9): American Cultural Studies: 'That's Entertainment' in American Culture

 Learn about American Culture through what entertains us: ghost stories, Disney animated features, and attending elite cultural events.
-Textbooks available free as pdf downloads.
+Textbooks available free as pdf download.

 ENGL 2211: Introduction to Literary Analysis